In The Garden: Arboricola is commonly used in Florida landscapes

 The arboricola plant is one of the most commonly used plants in the Florida landscape.
 As mentioned, they are available as a green leaf or variegated leaf, which has creamy-white to yellow edges on the leaf known as the arboricola Trinette.
 If you prefer just a hint of a creamy-white yellow color, the arboricola Capella would be the ideal variety.
 And, of course, there is the all-green variety simply known as green arboricola.
 Keep in mind that the green arboricola will grow faster and larger than the variegated species.
 Arboricolas are great choice to use as a foundation hedge or clustered together in a grouping.
 Whichever variety you prefer, or a combination of these varieties, the arboricola is easily maintained with occasional trimming, typically three times per year.

 The arboricola prefers well drained soils and is adaptable to grow in full sun or full shade.
 They do, however, thrive best in part sun or part shade.
-Overall, the arboricola is a great choice to add to the plant palette to your garden.
+Overall, the arboricola is a great choice to add to the plant palette in your garden.
 The different varieties available, ease of maintenance and its attractive appeal ensure that it will continue to be one of the most desired choices among homeowners and landscape designers.

 In The Garden is a joint effort by all at the local garden center, at 3889 Sanibel-Captiva Road, Sanibel.
 For more information, contact 239-395-5859 or visit “http://www.facebook.com/rswalshinthegarden”>www.facebook.com/rswalshinthegarden.